-Philippe Dubois: under the sign of green chemistry
+Philippe Dubois: under the banner of green chemistry

-And that's putting it mildly.
-Born in Charleroi in 1965, from a modest working-class background (his father was a miner, his mother a housewife), Philippe Dubois was soon distinguished by an undeniable appetite for scientific questions, a discipline in which he excelled.
-After completing a Master's degree in organic chemistry at the Facultés universitaires Notre-Dame de la Paix in Namur, he went on to write a doctoral thesis in polymer chemistry entitled "Ingénierie moléculaire de matériaux biocompatibles et biodégradables par ouverture de cycle des lactones et lactides" (Molecular engineering of biocompatible and biodegradable materials by ring-opening of lactones and lactides), which he obtained with the congratulations of the jury at the University of Liège.
-This work led to the filing of his first patent in 1989 and several scientific publications.
+And that's an understatement.
+Born in Charleroi in 1965, from a modest working-class background (his father was a miner, his mother a housewife), Philippe Dubois stood out early on with an undeniable appetite for science, a discipline in which he excels.
+After completing a master's degree in organic chemistry at the Facultés universitaires Notre-Dame de la Paix in Namur, he wrote a doctoral thesis in polymer chemistry entitled "Molecular engineering of biocompatible and biodegradable materials by ring opening of lactones and lactides," which he completed with honors at the University of Liège.
+This work led to his first patent in 1989 and several scientific publications.
 The study of biocompatible and biodegradable polymers was already central to his work.
-And it was to remain so.
-Following a first industrial post-doc at Dow Chemicals in Holland, he became a research fellow, then a qualified FNRS (Fonds national de la recherche scientifique) researcher at the University of Liège.
-In 1994, he did a second post-doc in chemical engineering of bio-based polymer materials at Michigan State University in the USA.
+And it would remain so.
+Following an initial industrial post-doctorate at Dow Chemicals in Holland, he became a research fellow, then a qualified researcher at the FNRS (National Fund for Scientific Research) at the University of Liège.
+In 1994, he completed a second post-doctoral fellowship in chemical engineering of bio-based polymer materials at Michigan State University in the United States.
 He also filed his second patent.

 At the crossroads of synthetic chemistry and materials engineering